Ayurvedic herbs and preparations

 Sourcing & Quality Control

-Dosha Guidance — Practical, Not Deterministic
+Dosha Guidance — Informational, not Prescriptive

 Storage, Shelf-life & Quality Tips